Mike-Wilkins/Hotel-Revenue-Report/README.md

 ## Test the Dataset

-1. Check each column for NULLS, indicating complete data for all records.
+**1. Check each column for NULLS, indicating complete data for all records.**

 ``` SQL
 SELECT COUNT(*) AS 'Null Count'